 CMCS is proud to feature Matthew Rinkevich’s online learning resource, built with his material culture colloquium.
-Students engaged in independent research to catalog objects they found in plays they read in class.
-Check out the… Read More
+Students engaged in independent research to catalog objects they found in plays they read… Read More

 King George III will not stay on the ground.
-Ever since a crowd in New York City toppled his equestrian statue in 1776, burying some of the parts and melting the rest into bullets, the… Read More
+Ever since a crowd in New York City toppled his equestrian statue in 1776, burying some of the parts and melting… Read More

 The Communal Studies Association is holding its annual conference at Winterthur October 17-19, 2019.
 This year’s theme is “Space, Place, and the Spirit of Material Culture.
 See here for more details.